-Scleroderma (say: "sclare-oh-DER-muh") is a chronic (ongoing) disease that affects the skin and may also affect internal organs in some people.
-Scleroderma causes the body to produce too much collagen.
+Scleroderma causes your body to produce too much collagen.
 Collagen is a protein that makes up connective tissues, such as the skin.
-Too much collagen can make the skin stretch, harden and thicken, and can also cause damage to internal organs, such as the heart, lungs and kidneys.
+When you have too much collagen, your skin can stretch, thicken, and harden.
+It also can cause damage to internal organs, such as the heart, lungs, and kidneys.

-- Linear.
-This type of scleroderma causes a single line or band of skin that thickens and changes color.
-The line can appear on an arm, a leg or the forehead.
+- The main symptom is a line or band of skin that thickens and changes color.
+This line can appear on your arm, leg, or forehead.
 Linear scleroderma is more common in children.

 - Limited sclerodermaprogresses gradually.
-It affects the skin of the fingers, hands, lower arms, legs and face.
-Like in localized scleroderma, patches of skin become thick and firm, and change color.
-People who have this type scleroderma may also have Raynaud’s disease.
-If their intestines are affected, they may have problems with frequent heartburn.
-Limited scleroderma may also affect the lungs, esophagus and blood vessels.
+It affects the skin on your fingers, hands, lower arms, legs, and face.
+It causes patches of skin to become thick and firm, and change color.
+People who have this also may have Raynaud’s disease or problems with frequent heartburn.
+Limited scleroderma also can affect your lungs, esophagus, and blood vessels.

 What causes scleroderma?

 Your doctor will ask you about your symptoms and medical history.
-He or she will perform a physical examination and look for any changes in the appearance of your skin.
-Your doctor may want to remove a tiny sample of your skin (biopsy) to examine it under a microscope.
-He or she may also order a blood test to check for antibodies that suggest scleroderma, or other tests to see if any internal organs have been affected.
+They also will perform a physical exam and look for changes in the appearance of your skin.
+Your doctor may want to remove a small sample of skin (biopsy) to look at it under a microscope.
+They also may order a blood test to check for antibodies, or other tests to see if any internal organs have been affected.
 All of this helps to determine if you have scleroderma.

-There is no cure for scleroderma.
 Localized scleroderma sometimes goes away on its own.
-Treatment usually focuses on relieving symptoms and preventing more damage to the skin and organs.
-Your doctor will choose the right treatment for you depending on your symptoms.
-If scleroderma is causing damage to internal organs, your doctor may work with other specialists to treat your condition.
-For example, if scleroderma is affecting your heart, your doctor may want to work closely with a cardiologist.
+If scleroderma has caused internal damage, your doctor may work with specialists to treat your condition.
+For example, if scleroderma affects your heart, they may want to work closely with a cardiologist.

-- What kind of scleroderma do I have?
+- What type of scleroderma do I have?